wolterbwambale/Online-Conference/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-[Fontawsome](https://fontawesome.com/) Special thanks to fontawsome for the icons assets.
+>[Fontawsome](https://fontawesome.com/) Special thanks to fontawsome for the icons assets.

+> Give credit to everyone who inspired your codebase.
+  Thanks to the Microverse team for the great curriculum.
+  Thanks to the Code Reviewer(s) for the insightful feedbacks.
+  A great thanks to My coding partner(s), morning session team, and standup team for their contributions.
+  Hat tip to anyone whose code was used.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>